Akorax/docs/_pages/Setup3.md

 ![Login](../_media/HeidiSQL01.PNG)

-4. Find the realmlist table and edit the data (note that you need to edit the correct field in the correct tab).
+4. Find the realmlist table and edit the data **(N.B. that you need to edit the correct field in the correct tab).**

 ![Edit Database](../_media/HeidiSQL02.png)